DFE-Digital/get-into-teaching-app/app/views/content/blog/salaried-teacher-training-classroom-learning.md

   - teacher training
 ---

+Since this blog post was first published, the term newly qualified teacher (NQT) has been replaced with early career teacher (ECT).
+This describes a teacher in their first two years of teaching.

 $q-nathan$

 Salaried teacher training offered the best option for me, earning an income while I trained towards qualified teacher status (QTS).
 My course also included a postgraduate certificate in education (PGCE), and Masters-level credits.